Attack Surface

 • Hardware: List all physical devices, including servers, desktops, laptops, mobile devices, and network hardware (routers, switches, firewalls, etc.).

-• Software: Catalog all software applications, including operating systems, third-party applications, in-house developed software, and cloud services.
+• Software: Catalog all software applications and their versions.
+This includes operating systems, third-party applications, in-house developed software, and cloud services.

 • Data: Identify where sensitive data is stored, processed, and transmitted, including databases, file storage, and data repositories.